 In either case, the consumer can complain to AFCA.

 Unconscionable interest and other charges

 A court can also set aside unconscionable interest rate changes during the term of the loan or other specified credit charges (s 78 Credit Code).

 If a break cost (ending a mortgage early) does not reflect the lender’s loss, it may be challengeable (see RG 220 Early termination fees for residential loans: Unconscionable fees and unfair contract terms).
 There is a limit on the amount and calculation of break costs or mortgage exit fees that can be charged.

 Application must be made within two years of the interest rate change or other charge taking effect, or of the contract ending (s 80(2) Credit Code).
 Note that s 78 is not available if the borrower alleges that the interest rate at the start of the contract was unconscionable; only interest rate changes during the term of the loan are reviewable under this section.

 Variation of credit contract due to hardship

 Borrowers experiencing short-term financial difficulties (‘short term’ meaning with the lender’s help they will be able to get the loan back on track) can ask the lender in writing to reduce, extend or postpone loan repayments.
-Borrowers can refer their case for free to dispute resolution with the Financial Ombudsman Service or the Credit and Investments Ombudsman who have the capacity to stop legal proceedings and to substitute a lender’s decision.
+Borrowers can refer their case for free to dispute resolution with AFCA, which has the capacity to stop legal proceedings and to substitute a lender’s decision.
 In addition, the borrower can apply to the court for an order varying the terms of the loan and stopping further enforcement of the loan (s 74 Credit Code).
 Applications to court are limited to: